tdwg/bdq/tg2/_build_review/templates/standard_landing/standard_landing-header.md

 <!-- Brief purpose and value proposition statement: what is the standard, why use it --->

 The BDQ standard establishes a community-defined, modular, and extensible environment for biodiversity data quality.
 BDQ defines a comprehensive set of Tests (`bdqtest:`), their inputs (`InformationElements`) and their structured output (`Responses`).
 BDQ initially focused on Darwin Core but structurally independent of it.
-BDQ is a formal Fitness for Use Framework (`bdqffdq:`) with supporting vocabularies `bdqval:`, `bdqdim:`, `bdqcrit:`, `bdqenh:` and `bdquc:`.
+BDQ is a formal Fitness for Use Framework (`bdqffdq:`) with five supporting vocabularies `bdqval:`, `bdqdim:`, `bdqcrit:`, `bdqenh:` and `bdquc:`.

 At its core, BDQ focuses on the semantics of data quality.
 It defines what a Test means and precisely what information a `Response` must contain.
 BDQ intentionally avoids prescribing execution concerns (such as data loading or parallelization of Test execution) as well as human centric concerns (such as report presentation or remediation processes).
 By providing a consistent semantic layer focused on Test inputs and outputs, the standard allows for flexible application within diverse operational settings supporting both `Quality Assurance` filtering and `Quality Control` diagnostics.
 The presentation and serialization of `Data Quality Reports` is intentionally flexible, so long as the required `Response` elements are available to consumers.